Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Results

 \subsection{Accretion phenomenon}

 Here, we investigate the dynamical evolution of the accreting protostars, shown in Fig. \ref{fig:time_evolution}.
 The radial distance of the protostars shown in the top panel demonstrates three key features.
 First, we find that two candidates, namely protostars p2 and p5 are likely to move to the outer periphery straight away (red) without major interaction with the other protostars.
 Another protostar p9 (red) spends a significant amount of time ($t\approx2\times10^3$ yr) in the central regime before it gets ejected from the potential well of the gas following a close encounter with its counterparts.
-Among the other protostars that stay within the cloud (green), the protostar p3 particularly goes to a large distance before it comes back again to the centre and keeps rotating.
-The blue ones on the other hand have the possibility to have a close encounter, leading to a merging phenomenon with other protostars.
+On the other hand, the blue ones have the possibility of having a close encounter, leading to a merger with other protostars.
+The protostar p3 particularly goes a large distance before it comes back again to the centre and keeps rotating, until it merges with protostar p1.
+Finally, among the protostars that are not likely to escape, we find only one protostar to survive (p1) at the end of the simulation (green), while all others end up being merged into it.
 There is also a possible formation of the binary system, described in section \S\ref{sub:binary}.

 The mass accretion phenomenon has been demonstrated in the middle panel.
 The accretion rate for the protostars p2 and p5 continues to decrease monotonously as they move towards the lower density regime (i.e., the outer periphery) of the cloud.
 The protostar p9, on the other hand, shows a different trend of the mass accretion rate.
 This is because it spends a considerable amount of time in the central regime up to the epoch $t\approx10^3$ yr and then moves away to the outer periphery.
-All of these ejected protostars have an accretion rate of the order of $\approx10^{-8}-10^{-10}M_{\odot}yr^{-1}$ at the end of our simulation.
-On the other hand, the accretion rate for the non-escaping protostars (green, blue) shows strong fluctuations ($10^{-6}-10^{-2}M_{\odot}yr^{-1}$).
+All of these ejected protostars have an accretion rate of the order of $\approx10^{-8}-10^{-10}\ M_{\odot}yr^{-1}$ at the end of our simulation.
+On the other hand, the accretion rate for the non-escaping protostars (green, blue) shows strong fluctuations ($10^{-6}-10^{-2}\ M_{\odot}yr^{-1}$).
 This is because the close encounters assert rapid fluctuations in the velocities of these protostars, which get imprinted in the accretion rate.
 We denote the total accretion rate ($dM_{\mathrm{tot}}/dt$) by the black dashed line.